 From VeSTige (open .dll through GUI, click the Folder symbol)

 Name the instrument

-In the VeSTige window, click on the save con
+In the VeSTige window, click on the save icon

 Loading saved VST presets is just as easy:

-Right-click the preset in sidebar.
-This will open a menu.
-Choose "Send to Active Instrument Track"
+Right-click the preset in sidebar and click "Send to New/Active Instrument Track"

 You need to install Wine before you install LMMS' AppImage for Linux.
-The first time you start LMMS through the AppImage file, Wine may ask you to install upgrades - accept them all!
-Afer installation, go into Edit > Settings > Misc.
-Disable Sync VST plugins to host playback.
+The first time you start LMMS through the AppImage file, Wine may ask you to install upgrades - be sure to accept them all.
+Afterwards go into Edit > Settings > Misc, and Disable Sync VST plugins to host playback.
 This works best for Linux.